 The event is designed to include one hour of presentations and Q&A followed by a one-hour social.

-Ocean Acoustics: a sound perspective on ocean dynamics.
+Ocean Acoustics: A Sound perspective on ocean dynamics

 Time: 4 pm - 6 pm

-Location: Piscataqua/Cocheco Rooms, Holloway Commons, UNH
+Location: Squamscott Room, Holloway Commons, UNH

 Parking: Public Parking is available within walking distance to Holloway Commons.
 Please visit the UNH Transportation Services webpage for parking locations and campus map.
 All standard UNH parking fees apply.